 To see a detailed preview of Library Parts in Rhino (instead of just the bounding box), turn on the Detailed ARCHICAD Preview toggle in Grasshopper's Display menu.

 Uninstall Grasshopper Connection

-If you uninstall Grasshopper Connection (for ARCHICAD 21 or earlier), make sure you follow these steps - otherwise, you may run into errors when reinstalling.
+If you uninstall Grasshopper Connection, make sure you follow these steps - otherwise, you may run into errors when reinstalling.

 Windows

 Remove the application using the "Apps & features" utility, accessible from Windows Settings.